 The WSU Tri-Cities STEM Scholars Program recognizes talented Washington high school students interested in science, technology, engineering and mathematics (STEM fields).
 Each year, up to 10 STEM scholars are awarded $8,400 per year for 4 academic years towards tuition.
 Awarded scholars are part of the STEM Learning Community that supports a community of scholars that engage in service related and professional activities.

-Each summer, Chancellor H. Keith Moo-Young awards three undergraduate students $3,000 each to work closely with a WSU Tri-Cities faculty member to conduct cutting-edge research.
+Each summer, the Chancellor awards three undergraduate students $3,000 each to work closely with a WSU Tri-Cities faculty member to conduct cutting-edge research.
 Daniel Cane, Eric Loeffler, and Zoe Klingle were the 2016 awardees.